 3 Walk away with specific lesson ideas you can implement in your classroom right away.

 Infusing sculpture projects into your curriculum is an exciting way to engage your students.
 However, it can come with challenges, especially at the elementary level.
-In this Learning Pack, discover how to overcome obstacles when implementing a successful sculpture program.
+In this PRO Pack, discover how to overcome obstacles when implementing a successful sculpture program.
 Amanda will share how to find inexpensive materials, how to work with materials safely, and how to develop projects that are sure to delight your students.

 Connected National Visual Arts Standards